-Your dentist can recommend the best treatment for your damaged tooth.
+Your dentist can recommend one of the best treatment for your damaged tooth.
 An extraction is the last treatment for a tooth that is unsavable.
 After a root canal treatment, your tooth is no longer living, yet it stays in place.
 This helps you retain your ability to eat and speak normally.
 Most dentists prefer to save your existing teeth.
 Otherwise you may need implants or dentures.

 If you notice any unusual sensations in your mouth or face, seek immediate treatment.
 Numbness is usually associated with nerve problems.
 Decay and infection in the teeth can lead to pain or numbness.
 The symptoms can improve once the tooth is repaired.
 If the damage is severe, you may need a root canal or extraction, however.
 Make an appointment with Emergency Dentist to resolve tooth numbness today.